 That's because the closer the web server is to the site visitor requesting to see your website, the faster it can deliver that request.

 What Are Software Servers?

 Software servers are the software programs that run in the background with the help of the Linux or Microsoft Windows operating systems.

 For example, the HTTP server is responsible for sending website files to site visitors because it has the ability to understand URLs and HTTP protocols the browser uses to view web pages and deliver content to site visitors.

-In addition, the FTP server allows for the uploading of files, and the Database server stores important information related to your website, such as customer data needed to run an eCommerce shop and process transactions.
+In addition, the FTP server allows for the uploading of files, and the database server stores important information related to your website, such as the customer data needed to run an ecommerce shop and process transactions.

 Lastly, there is software that runs in the background that requires the use of usernames and passwords to access.

-This includes popular content management systems (CMS) such as WordPress.
+This includes popular content management systems (CMSs) such as WordPress.

 The important thing to remember is that software "servers" are actually just software programs aiding in the delivery of site content to visitors.